KalinNika/KalinNika/README.md

 ## 🚀 About Me

 I'm a fullstack analyst who builds end-to-end solutions — from requirement gathering and business process mapping to predictive modeling, dashboards, prompt-based AI prototypes, and automated report delivery.
+I recently built an AI-powered Telegram bot that guides users through structured surveys and generates deep strategic insights using GPT-4 — a smart mix of prompt design, automation, and UX logic.

 🌱 I specialize in NLP, process automation, and embedding AI into real business flows.